Preference Goal Tuning: Post-Training as Latent Control for Frozen Policies: Experiments

+A natural baseline for adapting foundation policies is prompt engineering, where behavior is shaped by manually selecting or refining task descriptions.
+This experiment evaluates whether \alg provides systematic improvements beyond such initialization choices, or merely compensates for suboptimal prompts.

+We discard tasks in \emph{Minecraft SkillForge} that are either too difficult (zero success rate) or trivial (100\% success rate with uninformative reward).
+Task selection details are described in Appendix~\ref{taskselection}.
+In addition, we evaluate \texttt{explore\_climb}( ) on GROOT as a representative subjective task; details are provided in Appendix~\ref{climb}.

-We experimented with two foundation policies, GROOT and STEVE-1, in both in-distribution (ID) and out-of-distribution (OOD) settings.
-The modifications made to the OOD settings compared to the ID settings are detailed in Appendix \ref{OOD}.
-For in-distribution settings, we achieved an average improvement of $72.0\%$ and $81.6\%$ in GROOT and STEVE-1 respectively.
-For out-of-distribution settings, the growths are $73.8\%$ and $36.9\%$.
-Results showed improvements for both models in both two settings across nearly all 17 tasks, with a particularly significant improvement in tasks like \texttt{collect\_dirt}( ), \texttt{craft\_crafting\_table}( ), \texttt{tool\_flint} ( ).
-Detailed results can be found in Table \ref{tab:skillforge}.
+We experiment with two foundation policies, GROOT and STEVE-1, and apply DPO as a representative preference learning algorithm within \alg.
+Results for other preference learning objectives are reported in Appendix~\ref{sec:ipo}.
+For in-distribution settings, \alg achieves average relative improvements of $72.0\%$ on GROOT and $81.6\%$ on STEVE-1.
+Under out-of-distribution conditions, the corresponding improvements are $73.8\%$ and $36.9\%$, respectively.
+Performance gains are observed consistently across nearly all 17 evaluated tasks, with particularly notable improvements on tasks such as \texttt{collect\_dirt}( ), \texttt{craft\_crafting\_table}( ), and \texttt{tool\_flint}( ).
+Detailed per-task results are reported in Table~\ref{tab:skillforge}.

-\paragraph{Different Initial Prompts} To validate the robustness of our method, we chose a representative task \texttt{collect\_wood}( ), and selected 5 different initial prompts and performed iterative training on each.
-We found that, regardless of the initial prompt, the results after iterative training consistently outperformed the best human-selected reference video.
-This implies that for nearly any initial prompt, our method consistently surpasses even a carefully selected initial prompt by a human.
-We present the result in Figure \ref{fig:diffinit}.